DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-jetstream.md

 [Laravel Jetstream](https://jetstream.laravel.com) provides robust authentication scaffolding out-of-the-box.
 It utilizes [Laravel Fortify](https://laravel.com/docs/fortify) for authentication under the hood.

-We will customize various aspects of Jetsream and Fortify to allow LDAP users to sign into the application.
+We will customize various aspects of Jetsream and Fortify to allow LDAP users to sign in to the application.

 ## Debugging

-Inside of your `config/ldap.php` file, ensure you have `logging` enabled during the setup of authentication.
+inside your `config/ldap.php` file, ensure you have `logging` enabled during the setup of authentication.
 Doing this will help you immensely in debugging connectivity and authentication issues.

 If you encounter issues along the way, be sure to open your `storage/logs` directory after you